scscofield/Tarkins-Revenge/README.md

 Cesta, Renik, Advantage, and Luminalflux for assistance with web-based account registration.

-Cesta again, for his Galaxy Harvester resource uploading functionality.Not having to upload manually is a complete game-changer.
+Cesta again, for his Galaxy Harvester resource uploading functionality.
+Not having to upload manually is a complete game-changer.

+TinyPebble, for the ui_auc.inc.

 dpwhittaker for Progor-Chat discord bot.